(703) 774-9421

 Does long-term care insurance cover in-home care in Northern Virginia?

 Yes.
 Most modern long-term care policies include in-home care services such as companionship, personal care, bathing assistance, meal preparation, and mobility support.
+Nurse Next Door works directly with most major LTC insurers serving Northern Virginia to provide non-medical home care.
 Many older policies also include home care.
-We can review yours and explain what is available.
+We can review yours and explain what's available.

 How do I know if my LTC benefits have been triggered?

-Most LTC policies require a licensed health practitioner to certify either that you cannot perform two or more Activities of Daily Living for at least 90 days, or that you have a severe cognitive impairment such as Alzheimer's disease.
+Most LTC policies require a licensed health practitioner to certify either: That you cannot perform two or more Activities of Daily Living (bathing, dressing, eating, toileting, transferring, or continence) for at least 90 days.
+Or that you have a severe cognitive impairment such as Alzheimer's disease.
+Our care team helps coordinate the assessment your insurer requires.

 Will Nurse Next Door bill my LTC insurance company directly?

 Yes.
-Once your benefits are approved, we submit care logs, time records, and required documentation directly to your insurance carrier.
+Once your benefits are approved, we submit care logs, time records, and any required documentation directly to your insurance carrier.
+We handle the documentation process on your behalf.

 What is an elimination period and how does it affect my home care?